carpentries/workshop-template/README.md

 ## Creating a Repository

-1. Go to [GitHub's importer][import].
+1. Go to [GitHub's importer][importer].

-2. Paste the url of this repo as the old repository to clone: https://github.com/swcarpentry/workshop-template
+2. Paste the url of this repo as the old repository to clone: <https://github.com/swcarpentry/workshop-template>.

 3. Select the owner for your new repository.
     (This will probably be you, but may instead be an organization you belong to.)